 We currently have 90,000,000 shares of common stock authorized for issuance.
-As of the record date, there were 66,736,078 shares of our common stock issued and outstanding, 65,127 shares of our common stock reserved for future issuance under outstanding non-qualified stock options, 837,143 shares of our common stock subject to unvested time-based restricted stock units, 2,995,153 shares of our common stock reserved for future issuance under outstanding non-qualified stock options, 837,143 shares of future awards under the 2021 LTIP, and zero shares held in treasury.
+As of the record date, there were 66,736,078 shares of our common stock issued and outstanding, 65,127 shares of our common stock reserved for future issuance under outstanding non-qualified stock options, 837,143 shares of our common stock subject to unvested time-based restricted stock units, 2,995,153 shares of our common stock reserved for future issuance pursuant to future awards under the 2021 LTIP, and zero shares held in treasury.
 Accordingly, as of the record date, approximately 19,366,499 shares of our common stock remained authorized, unissued and available for general corporate purposes.